pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 <a href="#heading--fresh-install-3-3-snap"><h2 id="heading--fresh-install-3-3-snap">How to do a fresh snap install of MAAS 3.3</h2></a>

-To install MAAS 3.3 from a snap, simply enter the following:
+To install MAAS 3.3 from a snap:

+1. Check the [MAAS installation requirements](/t/maas-installation-requirements/6233) to make sure that your hardware will support MAAS.

+2. Enter the following command:

-    $ sudo snap install --channel=3.3 maas
+    sudo snap install --channel=3.3 maas

+3. Enter your account password.

-After entering your password, the snap will download and install from the 3.3 channel.
+At this point, the snap will download and install from the 3.3 channel.

 <a href="#heading--upgrade-from-earlier-version-to-snap-3-3"><h2 id="heading--upgrade-from-earlier-version-to-snap-3-3">How to upgrade from an earlier snap version to MAAS 3.3</h2></a>